 It is important that dogs have something ‘safe’ to play with whilst they are waiting for you to return home.
 This helps to prevent anxiety and relieves boredom.
 Having indestructible chew toys, destructible cardboard boxes and interactive toys will keep them busy whilst you are gone.

 It is important to get into some sort of routine as pets can find it incredibly reassuring.
 They feel more at ease knowing what is going to happen next.
 You should plan to go to bed and get up in the morning at the same time each day and stick to consistent times for feeding and walks to build some routine into their life.

 When leaving and returning home, it is vital that we do not make a fuss of our pets.
-It can feel strange not giving them any attention or fuss but it does allow them to settle quicker once you are gone.
+It can feel strange not giving them any attention but it does allow them to settle quicker once you are gone.
 If you can, try to ignore your dog for the first few minutes when you return and if they are excitable then wait until they become calmer.
 This may be quite difficult to begin with but once they have settled, you can ask them to sit and reward the sitting behaviour by making calm fuss of them.